Skip to content

 This is the operational core of your WISP.
 Document controls across three domains:

-• Administrative: Hiring practices, access provisioning and revocation, password policy, acceptable use policy, annual training requirements
+• Administrative: Hiring practices, access provisioning and revocation, password policy, acceptable use policy, and annual training requirements.

-• Technical: MFA on all accounts holding client data, encrypted storage (AES-256 minimum), endpoint detection and response software, email phishing filters, automated patch management, encrypted backups tested quarterly
+• Technical: Multi-factor authentication (MFA) on all accounts holding client data, encrypted storage (AES-256 minimum), Endpoint Detection and Response (EDR) software, email phishing filters, automated patch management, and encrypted backups tested quarterly.

-• Physical: Office access controls, locked storage for paper files, screen privacy filters in client-facing areas, secure shredding policy for paper documents, certified destruction for decommissioned drives
+• Physical: Office access controls, locked storage for paper files, screen privacy filters in client-facing areas, secure shredding, and certified destruction for decommissioned drives.

 Incident Response Plan: What to Include in Your WISP